Otto Neurath: Career in Vienna

+Neurath was a contributor to the Social Democrat magazine Der Kampf.

 To make the museum understandable for visitors from all around the polyglot Austro-Hungarian Empire, Neurath worked on graphic design and visual education, believing that "Words divide, pictures unite," a coinage of his own that he displayed on the wall of his office there.
 In the late 1920s, graphic designer and communications theorist Rudolf Modley served as an assistant to Neurath, contributing to a new means of communication: a visual "language."
 With the illustrator Gerd Arntz and with Marie Reidemeister (who he would marry in 1941), Neurath developed novel ways of representing quantitative information via easily interpretable icons.
-The forerunner of contemporary Infographics, he initially called this the Vienna Method of Pictorial Statistics.
+The forerunner of contemporary infographics, he initially called this the Vienna Method of Pictorial Statistics.
 As his ambitions for the project expanded beyond social and economic data related to Vienna, he renamed the project "Isotype", an acronymic nickname for the project's full title: International System of Typographic Picture Education.
 At international conventions of city planners, Neurath presented and promoted his communication tools.
 During the 1930s, he also began promoting Isotype as an International Picture Language, connecting it both with the adult education movement and with the Internationalist passion for new and artificial languages like Esperanto, although he stressed in talks and correspondence that Isotype was not intended to be a stand-alone language and was limited in what it could communicate.

 In the 1920s, Neurath also became an ardent logical positivist, and was the main author of the Vienna Circle manifesto.
 He was the driving force behind the Unity of Science movement and the International Encyclopedia of Unified Science.

+Neurath was a proponent of Esperanto, and attended the 1924 World Esperanto Congress in Vienna, where he met Rudolf Carnap for the first time.
+In 1927 he became Secretary of the Ernst Mach Society.